 This brings us to the most important part of this outsourcing contract write-up.
 When the discussion is about outsourcing contracts, especially IT outsourcing contracts, it cannot be complete without talking about the main components that are needed in it.
 There are various outsourcing contract terms and conditions that you need to mention in the outsourcing contact too.
 You can find the main components of outsourcing contract below:

 The first thing that an outsourcing contract must have is detailed project scope.
 It describes what services requirements are there at your company’s end.
-One can also include the RFP in this section of the contract and along with it, attach the response the outsourcing company sent while bidding.
+One can also include the RFP in this section of the contract and along with it, attach the response the software outsourcing company sent while bidding.
 But make sure that the finalized scope of the project and services is mentioned clearly for the offshore teams to understand.
+This will tell the main deliverables that the outsourcing company would offer to the client.

 SLAs or Service Level Agreements are the components used for obtaining a service guarantee from the outsourcing company.
 It sets a benchmark for the quality of services that the company would be offering.
 It helps in motivating the remote developers and meeting the expectations of your company.